google/UIforETW/UIforETW/ReadMe.txt

 Handle the duplicate copies of etwproviders.man.
 Add some unit tests.
 Translate the error codes on starting tracing into English, and give advice.
-Detect slowdowns in the trace recording (circular-buffer) step and suggest diagnosis (supply profilerprofiler.bat).
-Display how long a trace took to be recorded, save versus merge?
 Remember window height
 Ship batch file to create non-DLL version of UIforETW